fraterrisus/walkthroughs/aethus/items.md

 *Where:* Constructed (Structures).

+*Blueprint:* Granted when you build your first habitat that needs one (Core, e.g.)

 *Cost:* 3x [Building Material](#building-material), 1x [Simple Electronics](#simple-electronics)

 Generally required between any two Habitats and/or Connectors.
 Snapping is moderately reliable, but some Habitats may already have an Airlock attached and so don't need another.
 It's often hard to tell when this is the case.